Quebec’s Myriam Gendron brings traditional songs into the here and now at Alliance Française, March 27

 Myriam Gendron is at Alliance Française with Francis Baptiste on March 27 at 7:30 pm, as part of Unwritten Weekend

-QUEBEC ARTIST MYRIAM Gendron’s stripped down folk music takes you back to the heyday of Montreal coffee houses and troubadors, and yet they have an unmistakable contemporary edge.
-As Pitchfork has put it, “she’s a masterful musical interpreter, transforming long-past art into present-tense vision”.
+QUEBEC ARTIST MYRIAM Gendron’s stripped-down folk songs take you back to the heyday of Montreal coffee houses and troubadors, and yet they have an unmistakable contemporary edge.
+As Pitchfork has put it, “she’s a masterful musical interpreter, transforming long-past art into present-tense vision.”

-The beloved, bilingual Montreal-based singer-songwriter rearranges traditional songs with her finger-picking guitar and burnished alto voice in a rare visit to Vancouver this weekend, in the intimate space at the Alliance Française.
+The beloved, bilingual Montreal-based singer-songwriter rearranges traditional songs with her finger-picking guitar style and burnished alto voice in a rare visit to Vancouver this weekend, in the intimate space at Alliance Française.

-Expect pieces from across her three albums, including 2014’s Not So Deep As A Well, the breakout hit that sets Dorothy Parker’s poems to original acoustic guitar melodies; and 2021’s folk-infected Ma délire –Songs of love, lost & found, a profound exploration of love, longing, and loss that features inspired experimental acoustic arrangements.
+Expect pieces from her three albums, including 2014’s Not So Deep as a Well, the breakout hit that sets Dorothy Parker’s poems to original acoustic guitar melodies; and 2021’s folk-infected Ma délire—Songs of Love, Lost and Found, a profound exploration of love, longing, and loss that features inspired experimental acoustic arrangements.

-The latest, 2024’s Mayday (Chivi Chivi, Thrill Jockey & Feeding Tube Records), features the moving single “Long Way Home”, a track whose refrain "Mother make my bed" is age-old motif in traditional songs that refers to returning home—sometimes to die.
-(See the video for it below to witness the way Gendron inflects every line with authentic yet understated emotion and meaning.)
+The latest, 2024’s Mayday, features the moving single “Long Way Home”, a track whose refrain “Mother make my bed” is an age-old motif in traditional songs that refers to returning home—sometimes to die.
+(See the video for it below to witness the way Gendron infuses every line with authentic yet understated emotion and meaning.)

 Opening the show, Vancouver-based Indigenous artist Francis Baptiste will explore themes of cultural reclamation, addiction, and fatherhood.

-It’s all part of Unwritten Weekend, the second-annual installment of a festival that celebrates music, art, and creativity from March 27 to 29, across the Alliance as well as the Hargrove, Red Gate, and 8East.
+It’s all part of Unwritten Weekend, the second annual installment of a festival that celebrates music, art, and creativity from March 27 to 29, at the Alliance as well as the Hargrove, Red Gate, and 8East.

 Related Articles